MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/security-updates-pks.md

 ## Consider moving to Microsoft Entra Cloud Sync

 If your eligible, we recommend migrating from Microsoft Entra Connect Sync to Microsoft Entra Cloud Sync.
 Microsoft Entra Cloud Sync is the new sync client that works from the cloud and allows customers to set up and manage their sync preferences online.
-We recommend that you use Cloud Sync because we'll be introducing new features that will improve the sync experiences through Cloud Sync.
+We recommend that you use Cloud Sync because  we are introducing new features that improve the sync experiences through Cloud Sync.
 You can avoid future migrations by choosing Cloud Sync if that's the right option for you.
 Use the https://aka.ms/EvaluateSyncOptions to see if Cloud Sync is the right sync client for you.

 See the video below to understand how Cloud sync provides value to your business.